Efficient enumeration of maximal split subgraphs and induced sub-cographs and related classes: Threshold graphs: minimal threshold deletions

 As proven in \cite{chvatal1977}, all threshold graphs can be constructed from a single isolated vertex by adding at each step either an isolated vertex or a universal vertex, \textit{i.e.} a vertex adjacent to all other vertices of the graph.
 This construction provides an ordering $v_1,\ldots,v_n$ on the vertices of a threshold graph $G$, such that for all $1\leq i\leq n$, either $v_i$ is isolated in $G[v_1,\ldots,v_i]$, or $v_i$ is universal in $G[v_1,\ldots,v_i]$.
 If several orderings are possible, take the lexicographically smallest, according to an arbitrary order on the vertices, to make it canonical.

-Minimal threshold deletions can then be enumerated with the help of Proximity Search.
+Minimal threshold deletions can then be enumerated with the help of Proximity Search, as we will show in the following.
 Since the class of threshold graphs is stable under complement, it is equivalent to enumerate minimal threshold completions as well.

+Recall that a threshold deletion of $G$ is a subgraph $S$ of $G$ such that $S$ is a threshold graph.
+A threshold deletion is moreover \emph{minimal} if the subgraph is inclusion-wise maximal among all threshold subgraphs of $G$.
+Since threshold graphs are closed under adding isolated vertices, any minimal threshold deletion $S$ satisfies $V(S)=V(G)$.
+Hence, there will never be any ambiguity on the vertex set, so $S$ will often be used to denote both the subgraph and its set of edges $E(S)\subseteq E(G)$.

+As in Section \ref{sec:cograph}, in order to use Proximity Search we need to define a canonical ordering of a solution (here, on the edges, not on the vertices), a notion of proximity between two solutions, a \textsc{Complete} function to transform a threshold subgraph into a maximal one, and a neighbouring function to go from one solution to some others.

 \paragraph{} Consider the \textbf{edge canonical ordering} induced by the vertex canonical ordering.
-That is to say, as for cographs, order the edges of a threshold graph $S$ in a sequence $((v_j v_i)_{i<j})_{j \leq n}$, where $v_1,\ldots,v_n$ is the (lexicographically smallest) threshold construction ordering of $S$.
-The \textbf{proximity} between two minimal threshold deletions $S$ and $S^*$ is defined as before as the longest prefix of $S^*$ included in $S$.
+That is to say, order the edges of a threshold graph $S$ in a sequence $((v_j v_i)_{i<j})_{j \leq n}$, where $v_1,\ldots,v_n$ is the (lexicographically smallest) threshold construction ordering of $S$.
+The \textbf{proximity} between two minimal threshold deletions $S$ and $S^*$ is defined similarly as before as the longest prefix of $S^*$ included in $S$.
 Finally, the class of threshold graphs is proven in \cite{heggernes2} to be \emph{sandwich-monotone}.
 It is then possible to derive a polynomial $\complete$ function for threshold graphs, trying to add one edge at a time until we have a maximal threshold subgraph.

 The suitable neighbouring function for this problem is the following: to transform a solution into another, choose a vertex and try to make it universal.

 \begin{vois} Let $G$ be a graph and let $S$ be a minimal threshold deletion of $G$.
 For a vertex $x$ of $G$, we will build a graph $\widetilde{S}_x$ in which $x$ is universal in the construction ordering.
 Define $E_G(x) := \{xt\mid t\in N_G(x)\}$, and consider the following sets of edges of $G$: \begin{enumerate} \item $\widetilde{E}(x) := E_G(x)$; \item for all $v\in N_G(x)$, $\widetilde{E}(v) := \{vw\mid w\in N_S(v)\}\cup \{vx\}$; \item for every other vertex $v$, $\widetilde{E}(v) := \varnothing$. \end{enumerate} Let $\widetilde{S}_x := \complete\left( \bigcup\limits_{v\in V} \widetilde{E}(v)\right)$.
 Define $\neigh(S) := \{\widetilde{S}_x\mid x\in V\}$.
 Each solution has a linear number of neighbours. \end{vois}